-The outputs of the function are only indication signals ($Control \rightarrow Control$ functions $\rightarrow Auto-recloser \rightarrow I/O$).
+The outputs of the function are only indication signals ( $Control \rightarrow Control$ functions $\rightarrow Auto-recloser \rightarrow I/O$ ).
 The breaker's "Open" and "Close" commands are controlled by the object control and monitoring function.

 Table.
-4.5.5 - 200.
+4.5.7 - 213.
 AR output signals.

 Signal Description AR ON AR OFF The signal "AR ON" is displayed when the auto-recloser function is enabled.
 The signal "AR OFF" is displayed if the "Use AR On/Off signals" is set to "Yes" and the input of the AR On/Off is inactive.
 AR In progress The signal "AR In progress" is activated and displayed when the function has opened the breaker and is calculating the time towards closing it.
 AR1 Request ON The signal "AR1 Request ON" is activated and displayed when the function is executing a shot requested by REQ1.
 AR2 Request ON The signal "AR2 Request ON" is activated and displayed when the function is executing a shot requested by REQ2.
 AR3 Request ON The signal "AR3 Request ON" is activated and displayed when the function is executing a shot requested by REQ3.
 AR4 Request ON The signal "AR4 Request ON" is activated and displayed when the function is executing a shot requested by REQ4.
 AR5 Request ON The signal "AR5 Request ON" is activated and displayed when the function is executing a shot requested by REQ5.
 AR Running The signal "AR Running" is activated and displayed when the function is in Running mode.
 AR Shot 1 Running The signal "AR Shot 1 Running" is activated and displayed when the function is executing Shot 1.
 AR Shot 2 Running The signal "AR Shot 2 Running" is activated and displayed when the function is executing Shot 2.
 AR Shot 3 Running The signal "AR Shot 3 Running" is activated and displayed when the function is executing Shot 3.
 AR Shot 4 Running The signal "AR Shot 4 Running" is activated and displayed when the function is executing Shot 4.
 AR Shot 5 Running The signal "AR Shot 5 Running" is activated and displayed when the function is executing Shot 5.
 AR Sequence finished The signal "AR Sequence finished" is activated and displayed when the function has closed the breaker after the last shot and is waiting for the Final Trip to occur or for the reclaim time to run out.
 AR Final Trip The signal "AR Final Trip" is activated and displayed when the function has executed the Final Trip command.
 AR Dead time ON The signal "AR Dead time ON" is activated and displayed when the function has opened the breaker and is calculating the time towards closing it.
 AR Arcing time ON The signal "AR Arcing time ON" is activated and displayed when the function is calculating the arcing time.
 AR Reclaim time ON The signal "AR Reclaim time ON" is activated and displayed when the function is calculating the reclaim time.
-AR Shot 1 Running AR Shot 2 Running AR Shot 3 Running AR Shot 4 Running AR Shot 5 Running AR Shot 5 Running AR Shot 5 Running AR Sequence finished AR Final Trip AR Dead time ON AR Arcing time ON AR Reclaim The signal "AR Shot 2 Running" is activated and displayed when the function is executing Shot 2 The signal "AR Shot 3 Running" is activated and displayed when the function is executing Shot 4 The signal "AR Shot 4 Running" is activated and displayed when the function is executing Shot 5 The signal "AR Shot 5 Running" is activated and displayed when the function is executing Shot 5 The signal "AR Sequence finished" is activated and displayed when the function has closed the breaker after the last shot and is waiting for the Final Trip to occur or for the reclaim time to run out.
-The signal "AR Final Trip" is activated and displayed when the function has executed the Final Tr command.
+Sequence finished AR Final Trip AR Dead time ON AR Arcing time ON AR Reclaim breaker after the last shot and is waiting for the Final Trip to occur or for the reclaim time to run out.
+The signal "AR Final Trip" is activated and displayed when the function has executed the Final Trip command.
 The signal "AR Dead time ON" is activated and displayed when the function has opened the breaker and is calculating the time towards closing it.
 The signal "AR Arcing time ON" is activated and displayed when the function is calculating the arcing time.
+The signal "AR Reclaim time ON" is activated and displayed when the function is calculating the